 - Creation of future security for disabled loved ones

 - Long-term asset management provisions for your family after your death

 - Asset transfers under terms you specify

-FCBank's Wealth & Asset Management division offers a wide range of trust services that include managing trust assets, making distributions to beneficiaries, maintaining records, and carrying out your directives.
+FCBank's Trust department offers a wide range of trust services that include managing trust assets, making distributions to beneficiaries, maintaining records, and carrying out your directives.

 We realize how much you care for the future interests of people in your life, and how you may wish to share your good fortune in a systematic, provisional or specific manner.
 Administration of your trust by a third party can ensure the terms of your plans are carried out exactly as you established them.

 There are many different types of Trusts, here are some definitions to help you understand what they could do for you:

 - Crummy Trust - A trust that allows beneficiaries a limited period of time to withdraw funds transferred into the trust.
 If funds are not withdrawn during this period, funds will remain in trust for future use.

 - Family Trust (Credit Shelter or Bypass “B” Trust) - A trust funded with the maximum allowable applicable credit amount for the benefit of the surviving spouse or other beneficiaries, free of estate tax.

 - Grantor Retained Annuity Trust (GRAT) - A trust whereby the grantor creates an Irrevocable trust and retains the right to receive, for a specified term, an annuity based on a specified sum or fixed percentage of the value of the assets transferred to the trust.